Logging, Trucking, and Hauling Insurance Overview

 - Inland Marine – Inland Marine Insurance helps protect tools and equipment when they are on the job.
 This can include chainsaws, and cargo such as timber while it is en route to another location, like a mill.

 These coverages work to create a base level of insurance protection, and logging crews can add extra coverage to meet their particular needs.
 Those additional policies could include, Loading and Unloading Liability, power line damage, or fire damage.
 Depending on the size and scope of your logging crew, varying levels of insurance protection might be needed.
-Our licensed professionals at Cordova Insurance Agency can help you choose the right insurance coverage to meet the needs of your individual logging operation.
+Our licensed agents at Cordova Insurance Agency can help you choose the right insurance coverage to meet the needs of your individual logging operation.

 Logging crews could also benefit from related insurance policies to fill in gaps in coverage gaps.
 Logging crews can be as diverse as the forest you work in, and every company will require different levels of insurance coverage.
 The following insurance policies could be beneficial to your logging operation.